signageos/smil-player/docs/documentation.md

 npm run build --production
 ```

+## Configuration options

+- `smilUrl` is used for passing URL of the smil file
+- `backupImageUrl` is used for defining a failover image that will be shown in case the smil file is corrupted or fatal error occurs during playback
+- `serialPortDevice` is used for defining device address used for serial communication (like Nexmosphere sensors)

 ## Debugging
 It is possible to turn on debug messages using browser dev console.
 Type in __localStorage.debug = '@signageos/smil-player:*'__
 for debugging all modules, if you wish to debug specific component, replace wildcard with the name of the component